Creuna-Oslo/create-react-app/README.md

 You can use these classnames to provide alternative styling based on input method (like disabling hover effects for touch screens).

+## UI Testing

+[TestCafé](https://devexpress.github.io/testcafe/) is included for easy end to end testing.
+There is an example test provided in `/tests/example-page.js`.

+### Things to note

+- run tests with `yarn test:ui` or `npm run test:ui`
+  - The development server must already be running for this to work (`yarn dev` or `npm run dev`)
+- TestCafé will find and run all tests in located directly in `./tests`

 ## VS Code tasks

 `./.vscode/tasks.json` is included which enables you to run scripts from [@creuna/react-scripts](https://github.com/Creuna-Oslo/react-scripts) if you're using VS Code.